ParkinsonLab/HiTaxon/README.md

     ./HiTaxon.sh --align
     ```

-6. Option B. Train specialized ML for each genus to set of species pair using non-redundant sequences aquired from Step 5:
+   Option B. Train specialized ML for each genus to set of species pair using non-redundant sequences aquired from Step 5:

-   Note: You will be prompted by HiTaxon on as to whether the mode is in 1) data_creation  or 2) model_creation, **select option 2** .
      ```bash
     ./HiTaxon.sh --train
     ```
+   Note: You will be prompted by the command line on as to whether the HiTaxon is in 1) data_creation  or 2) model_creation mode, **select option 2** .

 7. Option A. Use the hierarchical ensemble of Kraken2 and BWA to generate taxonomic predictions for short-reads in `input.fasta` :